Waris Dirie: FGM activism and authorship

-Humanitarian work, campaigns, awards

-2002–present
+Humanitarian work and campaigns

+Dirie has campaigned extensively to draw attention to female genital mutilation.
 In 2002 Dirie founded the Desert Flower Foundation in Vienna, an organisation whose goal is to eradicate female genital mutilation worldwide.
 The Foundation's work is financed by donations.
+She also started the Desert Dawn Foundation, which raises money for schools and clinics in her native Somalia, and supports the Zeitz Foundation, an organization focused on sustainable development and conservation.

 In January 2009 Dirie became a founding member of the PPR Foundation for Women’s Dignity and Rights, an organization of French tycoon François-Henri Pinault (CEO of PPR) and his wife, Hollywood actress Salma Hayek.
-She has also started the Desert Dawn Foundation, which raises money for schools and clinics in her native Somalia, and supports the Zeitz Foundation, an organization focused on sustainable development and conservation.

-Dirie has campaigned extensively to draw attention to female genital mutilation.
-In 2010 with "Stop FGM Now" in collaboration with the Berlin agency Heymann Brandt de Gelmini.
+In 2010, she campaigned with "Stop FGM Now" in collaboration with the Berlin agency Heymann Brandt de Gelmini.
 This initiative was awarded the prize for "Best NGO Social Media Campaign" by the German Federal Government.
 "Together for African Women" followed in 2011, a collaboration with the Hamburg agency Jung von Matt and the laundry label Mey.

 After the rescue of Desert Flower Safa from FGM in 2014, the sponsorship programme "Save A Little Desert Flower" was launched.

 In March 2019 came the much-acclaimed campaign "End FGM" with the British lingerie label Coco de Mer.
-Dirie posed for the company's collection (as the successor to Pamela Anderson) and was staged by photographer Rankin] Rankin also produced the campaign's short film.
+Dirie posed for the company's collection (as the successor to Pamela Anderson) and was staged by photographer Rankin Rankin also produced the campaign's short film.
 The initiative was awarded the if Social Impact Prize 2019 by the iF International Forum Design headquartered in Hanover and was supported with prize money.
 For Dirie the photo shoot with Rankin in London was a comeback as a model.

+Desert Flower Centers

-Desert Flower Center
+There are a number of Desert Flower centers throughout Europe: